Connect with others who understand.

 Other Autoimmune Diseases

-Many other autoimmune diseases may also cause mouth ulcers, and one-third of people with lupus have at least one other autoimmune disorder.
-For example, inflammatory autoimmune diseases including Behcet’s disease, celiac disease, and inflammatory bowel disease (IBD) can cause mouth sores.
-Sjögren’s syndrome is an autoimmune disorder that develops in 20 percent to 30 percent of people with lupus, according to the Hospital for Special Surgery.
-Severe dry mouth, which can contribute to mouth ulcers, is one of the primary symptoms of Sjögren’s syndrome.
+Many other autoimmune diseases may also cause mouth ulcers.
+A survey by the Lupus Foundation of America found that one-third of people with lupus have at least one other autoimmune disease.
+Inflammatory autoimmune diseases that may cause mouth sores include Behcet’s disease, celiac disease, and ulcerative colitis.
+Sjögren’s syndrome, an autoimmune disorder that develops in 20 percent to 30 percent of people with lupus, often causes dry mouth.
+This dryness can cause mouth ulcers, making Sjögren’s syndrome a common cause of oral symptoms in people with lupus.

-Some medications commonly used to treat lupus include antimalarial drugs, corticosteroids, immunosuppressants, and nonsteroidal anti-inflammatory drugs (NSAIDs).
-Almost all classes of lupus drugs have mouth ulcers as a potential side effect.
-In particular, researchers have found that daily use of corticosteroids can cause mouth and nose sores.
+Medications commonly used to manage lupus — such as antimalarial drugs, corticosteroids, immunosuppressants, and nonsteroidal anti-inflammatory drugs (NSAIDs) — may have mouth ulcers as a side effect.

-Certain other medications, like beta-blockers and nicorandil, can also cause oral issues.
+Other medications, like calcium channel blockers (used for blood pressure) and cholesterol-lowering medications, can also cause oral issues.

 Stevens-Johnson Syndrome

-Stevens-Johnson syndrome, or erythema multiforme, is a rare but serious reaction to certain drugs.
-In addition to causing painful sores in and around the mouth, Stevens-Johnson syndrome can cause fever, genital lesions, and swollen glands.
-This syndrome is a serious, life-threatening condition that requires immediate medical attention.
+Stevens-Johnson syndrome (SJS) is a rare but serious reaction to certain drugs, including medications used to treat lupus.
+This condition can cause painful sores in and around the mouth, as well as fever, genital lesions, and swollen glands.
+SJS is a medical emergency that requires immediate treatment.

 Treatments for Oral and Nasal Ulcers

 Oral and nasal ulcers can be painful and may increase the risk of infection.
-This can be a problem for a person with SLE, whose immune system may be compromised by their illness or immunosuppressant drugs.
-Thankfully, there are several ways to help manage nose and mouth sores in lupus.
+This can be a problem for someone with SLE, whose immune system may be compromised by their illness or immunosuppressant drugs.
+Fortunately, there are several ways to help manage nose and mouth sores in lupus.

 Managing Lupus

-Keeping your lupus well controlled is one of the best ways to control recurrent mouth and nose sores.
-As part of managing SLE, you should adhere to your treatment plan, eat a healthy diet, and get plenty of exercise.
+Keeping your lupus well controlled is one of the best ways to reduce the risk of recurrent mouth and nose sores.
+To manage SLE:

 Treating Mouth and Nose Sores

-Some of the remedies recommended for canker sores can also help with mouth sores from lupus.
-If you’re dealing with mouth and nose ulcers caused by lupus, your health care provider can suggest treatment options for you.
+Some remedies recommended for canker sores can also help with mouth sores from lupus.
+If you have mouth and nose ulcers caused by lupus, your healthcare provider can suggest treatment options.
 These remedies might include:

-• Topical numbing gels or rinses, such as those containing benzocaine
+• Topical numbing gels or rinses, such as those containing benzocaine, to reduce pain

-• Avoiding acidic or spicy foods, especially if you have active ulcers
+• Avoid acidic or spicy foods when you have active ulcers to prevent irritation.

-• Examining the inside of your mouth frequently so you can identify and treat any sores early
+• Check the inside of your mouth regularly so you can treat any sores early.

-• Using a soft-bristle toothbrush and nonabrasive toothpaste (with fluoride) to gently clean your teeth
+• Use a soft-bristle toothbrush and nonabrasive toothpaste (with fluoride) to clean your teeth gently.

 Talk With Others Who Understand